mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 # Installing Tools (Mac)

+{{ page.description }}

 By the end of this guide, you should have all the tools installed necessary for authoring, building, and debugging C# .NET plugins using RhinoCommon in Rhino for Mac.

 ## Prerequisites